 When bought at low valuations and subsequently sold, many assets that are commonly bought only for income can build wealth, too.

-Even bonds, primarily known as income assets, can sometimes build wealth when bought at low valuations.
+Even bonds, primarily known as income assets, can sometimes build wealth when bought at low valuations at the right time in a cycle.

 Of course, he didn’t dare sell the bonds as they provided excellent retirement income.